pshoukry/udacity-ml-nanodegree-capstone/report/report.md

 3. There is a correlation between tenure and total charges

 ### Algorithms and Techniques

-#### Transforming Skewed Continuous Features

-Feature whose values tend to lie near a single number, but will also have a non-trivial number of vastly larger or smaller values than that single number can cause algorithms to underperform if the range is not properly normalized.
-We will use the commonly used logarithmic transformation on the data to resolve the problem

-#### Normalizing Numerical Features

-Applying a scaling to the data does not change the shape of each feature's distribution; however, normalization ensures that each feature is treated equally when applying supervised learners.

-#### XGBoost dominates structured or tabular datasets on classification and regression predictive modeling problems.
+XGBoost is used as it dominates structured or tabular datasets on classification and regression predictive modeling problems.

 The evidence is that it is the go-to algorithm for competition winners on the Kaggle competitive data science platform.